shef-er/lepp-docker/README.md

 # Linux - Nginx - PostgreSQL - PHP environment for Docker

-`.docker/postgres/initdb.d` - put shell scripts and sql dumps in this folder to apply them on container start.
+`.docker/postgres/initdb.d` - put shell scripts and sql dumps into this folder to apply them on container start.

 To start container run in console